 OKRs, KPIs and the North Star Metric

 Objectives and Key Results seem to be the new Holy Grail.
 Many organizations are embracing the new goal-setting framework that was invented at Intel and popularized by Google.
-At the same time, most organizations are unwilling to let go of their Key Performance Indicators.
+At the same time, most organizations are unwilling to let go of traditional Key Performance Indicators.
 After all, how can you achieve objectives without targets and incentives?

 And then there is the North Star Metric: the highly focused approach commonly used by startups and scale-ups to get high-performance, agile teams aligned around a single team-wide metric.
 And if this technique works for young businesses, then why not the larger ones?
-And does goal setting even work when people are dynamically teaming and switching between contexts?

 Habit-forming and Gamification at Work